Ashadozzaman/DevOps/aws/topics/RDS.md

 ## Aurora High Availability

 - `Stores 6 Copies of Your Data Across 3 AZ`: Aurora replicates your data across multiple Availability Zones (AZs) for high availability.
-Each 10GB segment of your database volume is replicated six ways across three AZs.
+Each 10GB segment of your database volume is `replicated six ` ways across `three AZs`.
     - `4 Copies Out of 6 is Needed for Writes`: Aurora is designed to maintain high durability and availability.
 For write operations to proceed, a quorum of four copies out of the six must be available.
 This ensures data consistency and fault tolerance.
     - `3 Copies Out of 6 is Needed for Read`: For read operations, Aurora requires a quorum of three copies out of the six to be available.
 This allows for distributed and scalable read access across multiple instances.